radix-io/hands-on/README.md

 ## Initial setup

+The burst buffer hands-on exercises can be performed on the Cori system at NERSC.
+The rest are intended for use on the Theta system at the ALCF.
+See instructions below for setting up your Theta environment.

 * Confirm account access if you haven't already (see presenters for details)
 * Log on to Theta